Larsson Rosenquist Foundation - Centre for Immunology and Breastfeeding

 -

-To provide advice to mothers and health professionals to maximise the chances of disease prevention through breastfeeding.
+4. Guiding mothers and health professionals to maximise the chances of disease prevention through breastfeeding

 From pollutants to infection and dietary habits, the constituents of breast milk encapsulate a snapshot of the maternal environment, providing infants with a preview of the world they will inhabit.
 By investigating how human milk composition influences healthy immune development, we are paving the way for personalized advice that can help mothers maximise disease prevention through breastfeeding.
 Our research has suggested that consuming allergens while breastfeeding may be the best way to prevent allergies in children.
 Ongoing clinical trials led by our collaborator A/Prof Debbie Palmer should soon tell us whether this suggestion can become a recommendation.